XMB5/loopme/README.md

 # loopme

-Manages PulseAudio when streaming Zoom meeting camera from OBS
+- Video loop during Zoom calls
+- This repository Manages PulseAudio so that the microphone can play whatever you want
+- Use OBS virtual camera for video